microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/system-workbench-st32-ide.md

 To start the installation on Windows, launch the .exe file.
 On Mac OSX and Linux, open your command line at the location of the file then make sure to
 - Set the file as an executable with:
-`> chmod -x install_sw4stm32_XXX-vX.X.run`
+`> chmod +x install_sw4stm32_XXX-vX.X.run`
 - Then run it with:
 `> ./install_sw4stm32_XXX-vX.X.run`

 **Notes**
-- Please check to install the STLinkServer when the Wizard asks you, you will need libraries installed with this package.
+- Please check to install the `STLinkServer` option when the Wizard asks you, you will need libraries installed with this package.
 - As the installation goes on, a command line prompt will ask you for your password.
 Be sure to check your terminal if the install looks stuck.

 When the installation is over, you will find the IDE under System Workbench in your applications.